Early Childhood Access Consortium for Equity

 Do you work with young children?
 Advance your career through our Early childhood Access consortium for Equity program.

-CSU Early Childhood program is designed for professionals who work in early childhood settings and want to pursue a bachelor's degree, professional educatior license (birth-grade 2).
+CSU Early Childhood program is designed for professionals who work in early childhood settings and want to pursue a bachelor's degree, professional education license (birth-grade 2).
 Enrolled students have the opportunity to be fully funded as a part of the Illinois Early childhood Access Consortium for Equity.

 Program Highlights and Supports